 Possession of Marijuana Weighing More than 28.5 Grams (HS 11357(c))

 Even if you are over 21 years of age, possession of more than an ounce (more than 28.5 grams) of dried marijuana will attract some charges and penalties under the law.
-For the sake of HS 11357, the term “possession” means the alleged drug substance was in your control and within your reach, for example, in your person, apartment, or house.
+For the sake of HS 11357, the term “possession” means the alleged drug substance was in your control and within your reach, for example, on your person, in your apartment, or in your house.

 Possession of dried marijuana weighing more than 28.5 grams or more than 8 grams of concentrated cannabis is chargeable and punishable as a misdemeanor or an infraction, depending on your age.
 Just like HS 11357(b) violation, the prosecutor must prove the elements of the crime listed above to convict you for this charge under HS 11357(c).